ajv-validator/ajv/README.md

 Keyword definition is an object with the following properties:

 - _type_: optional string or array of strings with data type(s) that the keyword will apply to.
 If keyword is validating another type the validation function will not be called, so there is no need to check for data type inside validation function if `type` property is used.
-- _validate_: validating function that will be called at validation time with keyword schema, data and parent schema (it will be passed only if the function has 3 arguments) and should return validation result as boolean.
-Validation function can return custom errors via `errors` property of itself.
-If validation result is false and errors are not returned, ajv will add default error with `keyword` property set to 'custom'.
-This aproach has the worst performance and is only recommending only for trying your custom keywords.
-- _compile_: compiling function that will be called at schema compilation time with keyword schema and parent schema (it will be passed only if the function has 2 arguments) and should return validating function.
-- _macro_ (NOT IMPLEMENTED): macro function that that will be called before schema compilation with keyword schema and parent schema (it will be passed only if the function has 2 arguments) and should return another schema that will be applied on the save data level in addition to the original schema (`allOf` keyword us used to do it).
-The returned schema may contain the same or other custom keywords that will be recusively expanded until the final schema has no custom keywords defined with macros.
+- _validate_: validating function
+- _compile_: compiling function
+- _macro_: macro function
-- _inline_ (NOT IMPLEMENTED): compiling function that will be called at schema compilation time with keyword schema and parent schema (it will be passed only if the function has 2 arguments) and should return code (as string) that will be inlined in the currently compiled validation function.
+- _inline_ (NOT IMPLEMENTED): compiling function that returns code (as string)

 _validate_, _compile_, _macro_ and _inline_ are mutually exclusive, only one should be used at a time.

+With _macro_ function _type_ must not be specified, the types that the keyword will be applied for will be determined by the final schema.

+See [Defining custom keywords](https://github.com/epoberezkin/ajv/tree/v2.0#defining-custom-keywords) for more details.

 ##### .errorsText([Array&lt;Object&gt; errors [, Object options]]) -&gt; String